Posted by IKO Community Management on June 5, 2019 at 9:00 AM

 - Accounting and legal fees

-A reserve account is a savings fund that’s set aside by the homeowners association to meet future costs of upkeep and any unexpected costs that arise around the neighborhood.
+A reserve account is a savings fund that’s set aside by the association to meet future costs of upkeep and any unexpected costs that arise around the community.
 Unexpected costs include the following examples:

 - New pump at the community pool

-- New playground equipment at neighborhood parks and tot lots
+- New playground equipment at association's tot lot

 - Painting of common area buildings, such as the community clubhouse